ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 - Splices alone run on the build platform (of the module being built, not GHC).
 - Normal code, as usual, runs on the host platform.
-- quoted code runs on the target platform.
+- Quoted code runs on the target platform.

 This solves all the above problems: